-As expected in a startup like ours, we do have a Tech team. 🤓
+As expected in a startup like ours, we have a Tech team. 🤓

-Because “software is eating the world" as they say, Tech has an important role here at OpenClassrooms.
-However, crafting good software is difficult (we’ve learnt this the hard way over the years).
-It is as much a science as it is an art.
+Because “software is eating the world,” as they say, tech has an important role here at OpenClassrooms.
+However, crafting a solid solution is challenging (we’ve learned this the hard way over the years).
+It’s as much a science as it is an art.

-What does the Tech team look like?
+What does our Tech team look like?
 Are they a bunch of Red Bull swigging geeks who used to program rocket software during a school assembly and hack NSA servers in under an hour?
-Which software do they use and what are their habits?
-Let’s find out... 🕵
+Which software do they use, and what are their habits?
+Let’s find out! 🕵

 "Our mission is to provide the user with a learning experience that makes education accessible.

 We aim to produce efficient, high-quality work using lean, agile, and continuous improvement."

 Let’s define some key concepts that are central to the team’s mission: